cs-education/sysbuild/CONTRIBUTING.md

   [closed automatically](https://github.com/blog/1506-closing-issues-via-pull-requests) when the pull request is merged.

 ## Useful tools and tips for development
-* Run `grunt serve` to start a development server.
+* Run `grunt serve` to start a local development server.
 It will automatically launch the default browser and navigate to the local application.
 It will also watch files for changes - automatically running JSHint on changed JS files, automatically compiling changed SASS files, etc. You do need to refresh the web page after making any changes (live reloading has been disabled due to [this issue](https://github.com/cs-education/sysbuild/issues/115)).